bagisto/bagisto-docs/src/performance/configure-elasticsearch.md

 :::

 ::: info Two ways to configure
-On the current development version the connection is configured in the admin under **Configure → Search Engines**, with `.env` as a fallback.
+On Bagisto 2.5 the connection is configured in the admin under **Configure → Search Engines**, with `.env` as a fallback.
 On Bagisto 2.4 the connection comes from `.env` and `config/elasticsearch.php` only, and the engine is chosen under **Configure → Catalog → Products → Search**.
 Both are covered below.
 :::

 ### Verify Installation